SebastianUA/Certified-Kubernetes-Application-Developer/README.md

 Examples:
 - <details><summary>Example_1: Using Custom Resource Definition (CRD):</summary>

   TBD.
-But it's out of that certificate
+But it's out of that certificate.

 </details>